-Copies of the Shelter agreements can be found in the Superintendent's office.
+Copies of the Shelter agreements can be found in the Superintendent's office and online in the District Safety shared drive folder.

 Section 4: RECOVERY

 After a critical incident has occurred, the school is committed to a thorough and comprehensive recovery for students, staff and families.
 To achieve this goal, the Post-Incident Response Team should consider the following steps: